redhat-openstack/infrared/docs/source/openstack_provisioner.rst

     ``clouds.yml`` is expected in either ``~/.config/openstack`` or ``/etc/openstack`` directories
     according to `documentation <http://docs.openstack.org/developer/os-client-config/#config-files>`_:

-        .. note:: You can also omit the cloud parameter, and `infrared` will sourced openstackrc file:
+        .. note:: You can also omit the cloud parameter, and `infrared` will sourced keystonerc file:

           .. code-block:: shell